denten-books/plain-text/main.md

 trading in their typewriters for word processors, the NSA is preparing for the future [@kittler1999, 263]."
 Perhaps true.
 But I would like to think the future is not determined by technology.
-Today's mobile phone and personal computer are military devices, but they also contain within them a lineage of radical reading and writing implements: textual (as opposed to computational) roots that cannot be excised from the soul of modern computing.
+Today's mobile phone and personal computer are military devices, but they also contain within them a lineage of subversive reading and writing implements: textual (as opposed to computational) roots that cannot be excised from the soul of modern computing.